 Number of Engineers

-While more contributors can often lead to a more sophisticated and capable product (and/or one that is developed more quickly), it also increases the likelihood of conflicts or other issues in the code.
-Your workflow process should be robust enough to handle the volume of work your team produces.
+While more contributors can often lead to a more sophisticated and capable product (and/or one that is developed more quickly), it also increases the likelihood of conflicts or other issues in the code. Â Your workflow should be robust enough to handle the volume of work your team produces.

 Leveraging continuous integration tools within your workflow can protect the team against unexpected integration errors that tend to slow down development.
 With this greater margin for error, you may be able to consider more sophisticated branching strategies with increased confidence.
+This is pretty much a prerequisite for any workflow that involves more than one branch.

 Unit & Automated Testing